 The shawl kits mentioned above are a great place to start your love of Silk Seacell yarns.
 Here are a few other project suggestions that will work equally well with this gorgeous yarn:

-• In The Kelp Garden knitted design by Bronagh Miskelly – 2 skeins, knit kit coming soon
+- In the Kelp Garden Wrap knitted design by Bronagh Miskelly – 2 skeins

 I hope this has inspired your to try Seacell yarn.
 If you have any other queries about it, just drop me a message.